Mirantis/mcp-common-scripts/predefine-vm/README.rst

       You can download and use the following image: http://images.mcp.mirantis.net/ubuntu-16-04-x64-mcp2019.2.0.qcow2
     * SLAVE_VM_MEM_KB - amount of RAM for VM in KB.
 Default is: 16777216
     * SLAVE_VM_CPUS - amount of CPUs to use.
 Default is: 4.
+    * VM_PUBLIC_NET_NEEDED - create or not additional public interface for instance, which is used to provide public addresses for OpenStack.
+Default is: false.
+But for slave AIO node can not be overrided and set to true.
+    * VM_PUBLIC_BRIDGE_NAME - Bridge name to use for public network.
+Optional, default: 'br-pub'
+    * VM_PUBLIC_BRIDGE_DISABLE - Do not use host bridge for public OpenStack network and create host-only based new network.
+Optional, default: false
+    * VM_PUBLIC_NETWORK_NAME - Name for public OpenStack network.
+Optional, default: 'pub_network'

 Next parameters should be same as for cfg01 node: